Asteski/WinMac/README.md

 - **Revamped and decluttered Start Menu**

-Open-Shell is a customizable Start Menu replacement for Windows that provides users with possiblity to completely replace traditional Start Menu with customized WinX menu, to resemble MacOS main menu.
+Open-Shell is a customizable Start Menu replacement for Windows that provides users with possibility to completely replace traditional Start Menu with customized WinX menu, to resemble MacOS main menu.

 - **Enhanced Taskbar**